 The Caribbean side is a must on your Costa Rica itinerary.
 It boasts amazing wildlife, delicious Caribbean food, and gorgeous white-sand beaches free from crowds.

-Is the Caribbean coast of Costa Rica safe?
+Is Caribbean Coast of Costa Rica safe?

 ✅ If you plan to spend a few weeks in Costa Rica, get World Nomads insurance that will protect you in case of lost or stolen luggage, accidents, hospital visits and many other unforeseen events.

-The best time to visit Costa Rica’s Caribbean side is between March and September when the area sees the least rain.
+The best time to visit Costa Rica’s Caribbean is between March and September when the area sees the least rain.

 What is the best place to stay on Costa Rica Caribbean Side?